Resources for Graduate Students

 Here are articles and interviews to help graduate students like you manage your online presence.
 My name is Jennifer van Alstyne, and not long ago I was just like you.
-I started my business, The Academic Designer LLC, right out of grad school to help people like you share their work with the world.
+I started The Academic Designer LLC, right out of grad school to help people like you share their work with the world.

 On this page you’ll find my top resources for grad students.